tormath1/pub-slack/README.md

   -credentials string
     	absolute path to the Google Credentials JSON file -project string
-    	ID of your Google Project where the topic is created -slackURL string
+    	ID of your Google Project where the subscription is created -slackURL string
     	Incoming webhook URL for Slack
   -subscription string